tainn/scpet-feed-fetcher/README.md

 `scpet-rss` requires the [feedparser](https://github.com/kurtmckee/feedparser) and [ookami](https://github.com/tainn/ookami) packages in order to parse and manipulate discord webhook data respectively.

 ## Usage
-- Webhook url should be specified separately in a local `hook.txt` file
 - Saving of exhausted links should be made to a local `rss.txt` file
-- `hook.txt` and `rss.txt` should be located in the same directory as the executable
+- `rss.txt` should be located in the same directory as the executable

 ## Direct run
+Webhook url should be specified separately in a local `hook.txt` file. `hook.txt` should be located in the same directory as the executable.

 ```sh
 cd /path/to/rss